| Title: | Representation of DET Curve with Confidence Intervals |

 A 'DETs' object containing the list of DET curves with their CIs, one per classifier.

-From two vectors of false positive and false negative rates which define the points of the curve, the function computes the Equal Error Rate (EER).
+From two vectors of false positive and false negative rates that define the points of the curve, the function computes the Equal Error Rate (EER).

 EER(fpr, fnr)EER(fpr, fnr)